 There’s a lot written in plain, mystery-free language in the many pages in this blog to help you learn what you need to know to make wise decisions about Japanese handtools.
-We encourage you to plug-in to this power, no cords attached
+We encourage you to plug-in to this power; Batteries are not required.

-While we’re on the subject of cords, you may have noticed that this blog is unusual in that it has no advertising, and no sponsors, not even promos of video games or home-security systems.
+While we’re on the subject of cords, you may have noticed that this blog is unusual in that it has no advertising, and no sponsors, not even promos for video games, home-security systems, or pickle enhancement cream.
 It produces zero income by itself.
 Foolish as it seems, we have no SEO strategy.
 Patreon is a brand of non-stick frying pan, right?

-Please notice that we do not have an “internet platform” and there are no links to e-commerce pages.
-We only sell stuff to people who want it enough to directly ask for it because keeping product in-stock is not easy with the dramatic decrease in active blacksmiths nowadays.
+Please also notice the lack of banners and links to e-commerce pages; We most definitely do not have an “internet platform.”
+We only sell tools to people who want them enough to directly ask for them instead of just clicking virtual buttons because keeping product in-stock is not easy with the dramatic decrease in active blacksmiths nowadays.

 If you ask a question, make a comment, or purchase something from us we will never share or sell your information.
-We hate data miners because they are filthy sneak-thieves.
+We hate data miners for they are greasy sneak-thieves.

 The Three Options

-We will conclude by directly addressing the title of this article.
+Let us next directly address the title of this article.

-The four corollaries to this saying go something like this:
+The corollary to this saying goes something like this:

 - A wise man may obtain a maximum of two of these three options;

-- Many are lucky to get one out of three;
+- Many do well to get one out of three;

 - The fool believes he got them all.

-We place highest priority on highest-quality materials, skilled hand-forging, and rigorous heat-treat to ensure the ideal crystalline structures are formed and maximum possible performance achieved because they are working tools for professional woodworkers.
+We place highest priority on highest-quality materials, skilled hand-forging, and rigorous heat-treatment to ensure the ideal crystalline structures are formed in the blades of our cutting tools and maximum possible performance is always achieved because they are working tools for professional woodworkers.
 This is absolute.

-Reasonable price is a close second priority because they are working tools for working professionals,
+Reasonable price is a close second priority because they are working tools for professional woodworkers.